aaaditiii/Website-Development-PM-Playbook/README.md

 # Website-Development-PM-Playbook

 Hi there! 👋

 This repository showcases a simulated end-to-end project plan I created for a fictional website redesign.
-My goal was to demonstrate how a Project Manager (like myself!) would plan, manage, and deliver a project while exploring how Generative AI (Gen AI) can be used to boost efficiency and cut down on repetitive work.
+My goal was to demonstrate how a PM would plan, manage, and deliver a project while exploring how Generative AI (Gen AI) can be used to boost efficiency and cut down on repetitive work.

 🎯 Project Overview

 Project Name: Website Redesign Initiative

 My Role: Associate Solutions Engineer

 Type: Personal Case Study

 Methodology: Scrum

-Tools I Used: ClickUp, Asana, ChatGPT, Excel, GitHub AI Integration: I used Gen AI to help generate sprint plans, risk registers, stakeholder emails, summaries, and more.
+Tools I Used: ClickUp, Asana, ChatGPT, Excel, GitHub

+AI Integration: I used Gen AI to help generate sprint plans, risk registers, stakeholder emails, summaries, and more.

 📂 What’s Inside

 Here’s a breakdown of the key files and folders in this project: